AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 >title="Extra population"
 >abstract="TBC"

-Another way to define a control group is to exclude a specific population from the target using an audience.
+Another way to define a control group is to exclude a specific population from the target using an existing audience or by defining a query.

-To do this, from the **Extra population** section, click **Select audience**.
+* To use an existing audience, click **Select audience** from the **Extra population** section.

-Define the exclusion criteria using the segment builder.
-You can also select an audience that was previously created.
+* To define a new query, select **Create your own** and define the exclusion criteria using the segment builder. refer to this [section](segment-builder.md).

-The profiles matching the result of the query will be excluded from the target.
+The profiles included in the audience or matching the result of the query will be excluded from the target.